fiskaly/coding-challenges/signing-service-challenge/README.md

 If you see this challenge, you've passed the first round of interviews and are now at the second and last stage.

-We would like you to complete the challenge below.
-The two colleagues from the development department will then discuss your solution with you in the skill fit interview.
+We would like you to attempt the challenge below.
+You will then be able to discuss your solution in the skill-fit interview with two of our colleagues from the development department.

-The `quality` of your code is more important to us than the `quantity`.
+The quality of your code is more important to us than the quantity.

 ### Project Setup